kubermatic/docs/content/contributing/contributing/_index.en.md

 ```

 ## Repository organization

-The content in the [kubermatic/docs](https://github.com/kubermatic/docs) repository follows the organization of [hugo directory structure](https://gohugo.io/getting-started/directory-structure/).
+The content in the [kubermatic/docs](https://github.com/kubermatic/docs) repository follows the organization of [Hugo directory structure](https://gohugo.io/getting-started/directory-structure/).
 Essentially, two folders at repository root level should be mentioned:

 ### /content

 `content`: All content for [kubermatic/docs](https://github.com/kubermatic/docs) will live inside this directory.
 Each top-level folder in Hugo is considered a `content section`.

 ### /static

-`static`: Stores all the static content for [kubermatic/docs](https://github.com/kubermatic/docs) website: images, CSS, JavaScript, etc. When Hugo builds [kubermatic/docs](https://github.com/kubermatic/docs), all assets inside your static directory are copied over as-is.
-The `\static` folder contains the `static\media` folder for root directory content media files, inside which are subfolders with the images for each documentation article.
+`static`: Stores all the static content for [kubermatic/docs](https://github.com/kubermatic/docs) website: images, CSS, JavaScript, etc. When Hugo builds the documentation, all assets inside your static directory are copied over as-is.
+The `/static` folder contains the `static/media` folder for root directory content media files, inside which are subfolders with the images for each documentation article.
 The article image folders are named identically to the article file, minus the `.md` file extension.

 ## Creating a new article for Kubermatic Docs